DeltaLima/pixelfloot/README.md

 When using more then one worker, it also worth to have a look to SYNCFLOOTWORKER.
 This env var (bool) defines if all worker calculate their own OFFSET or use all the same from `[worker 1]`.

+You can use PIPEVIEW to see how much bandwith a worker uses.
+With THROTTLE you can limit the bandwith.
+Value given in bytes, you can use K, M, G as suffix.

 ```shell